Business Management HND

 - Sponsored by Sanctuary Group via their Prize for Outstanding Performance in HND Business Management

-- Lots of opportunity to engage with employers, take up internships, enhance your job prospects and start to build a professional network
+- Opportunities for internships, engagement with employers, to enhance job prospects and build a professional network

-- Development of job-ready career skills (such as team working, oral presentation, project management and web design; as well as how to become a persuasive communicator; think creatively; manage projects; work effectively as a member of a team; lead and inspire others; be self-reliant; use initiative and champion an ethical and socially responsible approach to business)
+- Development of job-ready career skills (team working, oral presentation, project management, web design, persuasive communication, to think creatively, project management, to lead and inspire others, to be self-reliant, use initiative and champion an ethical, socially responsible approach to business)

 - Entrepreneurial Projects to impress employers or inspire you to set up your own business.